 The text is said by some scholars to be graceless and awkward.
 But the ministers responsible made it clear they 'attended conscience rather than elegance, fidelity rather than poetry, in translating the Hebrew words into English language'.
 The press had to be transported all the way from England.
 The ink is said to be uneven, the standard of workmanship poor and the book riddled with misprints and idiosyncratic punctuation.

 But what remains to the twenty-first century is a living legacy charged with the power of that virgin experience on the threshold of a vast unknown.
 It is a moving testimony to faith rewarded, to the hardwon fruits of labour in field and vineyard, to the population of a Continent pledged to freedom and opportunity.
-This little book flags the chapter in global history in which Western civilisation took root in America and led to the birth of a great nation.
+This little book flags the chapter in global history in which Western civilisation took root in America and led to the birth of a vast nation.

 What a fine irony that capitalist cultures can only express their homage to a vision via mercantile currency!